 The Tepper Women In Business (TWIB) club provides professional development, career-networking opportunities and educational workshops for their members.
 TWIB also coordinates social activities and mentoring to create a supportive environment for women to thrive in.
 Our overall mission is designed to help women in business increase their confidence, skills and knowledge to become successful business leaders.

 Women at Tepper Visit Days

 Each year, the Tepper School invites MBA candidates to visit and experience our unique environment first-hand at Diversity Weekend.
-Diversity Weekend at the Tepper School of Business is designed to help increase the representation of diverse students at the Tepper School and ultimately in global leadership roles.
+Diversity Weekend at the Tepper School is designed to help increase the representation of diverse students at the school and ultimately in global leadership roles.
 The weekend is hosted by: